kiante-fernandez/select_multi_options/README.md

     - randomly sample number, if X then we send you the snacks

 deploying
-- use flask web application?
-No, use node.js
+~~- use flask web application?
+No, use node.js~~
-- run on cognition.io or Heroku or something else
+- run on cognition.io or Heroku or something else?
-- send data directly to drive? or save of some container?
+~~- send data directly to drive? or save of some container?~~